moldstruct/mc-md/README.md

 If you want to use even more parameters for whatever reason, everything up to userint8/userreal8 is implemented and available.

 ## Supplying atomic data
+To run the model we must supply it with atomic data, this includes

 ## Running a simulation

 ## Output
+### MD output

+### Additional output
 Along with the normal MD output that a GROMACS sim would give, when the userint5 is set to 1, then additional output will be given in /path_to_sim-directory/simulation_output in the form of 4 .txt files.
+If you do not need any of the data, it is highly recommended to turn off this output as it cuts into the performance.

 ### electron_data.txt